joshlay/ansible-facts/README.md

 # custom-facts

-Place these in `/etc/ansible/facts.d` so that Ansible will read/execute them.
+Place these in `/etc/ansible/facts.d` so that Ansible may learn more about your systems.
 [More information](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_vars_facts.html#adding-custom-facts)

+The scripts will require executable permissions

 ## Preview